grommet/grommet/src/js/components/FormField/README.md

 **formField.error.size**

-The size of the error messsage to be displayed.
+The size of the error message to be displayed.
      The default size is medium.
 Expects `string`.

 Defaults to